ibrod83/nodejs-web-scraper/website/docs/doc1.md

     condition:(cheerioNode)=>{},//Use this hook to add additional filter to the nodes that were received by the querySelector.
 Return true to include, falsy to exclude. getElementList:(elementList)=>{},
-    afterScrape:(data)=>{},//In this case, it will just return a list of downloaded items. filePath:'./somePath',//Overrides the global filePath passed to the Scraper config. fileFlag:'wx',//Overrides the global fileFlag.
+    afterScrape:(data)=>{},//In this case, it will just return a list of downloaded items. filePath:'./somePath',//Overrides the global filePath passed to the Scraper config.
-    imageResponseType:'arraybuffer',//Overrides the global imageResponseType.Notice that this is relevant only for images.
-Other files are always of responseType stream. slice:[start,end]
+    slice:[start,end]
 }